 Having been the hub of Barnes Wallis’ secret weapons production during World War 2, weapons development continued at Brooklands during the Cold War era.
 Engineers at Brooklands developed a range of guided weapons for a variety of purposes during the 1950s and ‘60s.
 These included cruise missiles, TV-guided bombs, and anti-aircraft and anti-tank missiles.
 Vickers also had a team in Australia conducting trials at Woomera using Canberra and B-29 Washington bomber aircraft.
 Guided weapon development at Brooklands ended when the department was moved to the English Electric site in Stevenage and combined with their existing operations.

 Our Guided Weapons exhibition was housed in the Wellington Hangar, where many of them were designed, before its closure as part of the Brooklands Aircraft Factory and Race Track Revival Project.
-The collection will return to the hangar as part of the new exhibition due to open in late summer 2017.
-The display will include: a Red Dean air-to-air missile, Blue Boar 5,000lb air to ground TV-guided gliding bomb, Red Rapier surface to surface radar-guided missile, Vigilant anti-tank weapon, and Rapier low-level anti-aircraft missile.
+The collection returned to the hangar as part of the new exhibition, the display includes: a Red Dean air-to-air missile, Blue Boar 5,000lb air to ground TV-guided gliding bomb, Red Rapier surface to surface radar-guided missile, Vigilant anti-tank weapon, and Rapier low-level anti-aircraft missile.

 Our aero engine collection, mainly housed in the Stratosphere Chamber building, illustrates over 100 years of development in aviation engines.
 Many of the exhibits are sectioned or motorised to give an insight into the workings of these feats of engineering.